eduNEXT/tutor-contrib-codejail/README.rst

     tutor plugins enable codejail

-Install the "docker-edx-sandbox" AppArmor profile on your host:
+Run the initialization jobs to install the required AppArmor profile on your host:

 .. code-block:: bash